 Complexity ethics anticipates some of our most valued existing ethical principles on the basis of the structure of its central ethical imperative.
 The affirmation imperative does not directly address specific circumstances with predetermined context dependent rules.
 The reason is that the affirmation imperative attends to the structure of complexity itself.
 Since the structure and dynamics of complexity underlie all possible circumstances of our existence, the affirmation imperative can be categorically asserted.
 Everyone should always act in a way that affirms complexity.
 The categorical nature of the affirmation imperative points us away from focusing on context dependent rules to the development of a complexity affirming state of mind.

 Increasing in complexity requires that we increase our energy output, which is to become more powerful by becoming more attentive.
 The trick is to become more attentive in a way that is not too hot and thus affirms and supports the full complexity of our existence.
 Human attentiveness is the radiating energy of the human mind.
 Affirming complexity involves a change in the characteristics of our attentiveness.
 The transducer characteristics of the functioning of our attentiveness must be tuned to be able to realistically interact with the full specification depth of biology in order for complexity to increase.
 This means that just refraining from violating one another in the myriad of ways that we do is not enough.
 In order to increase in our complexity, it is not enough to embrace a list of blunt rules.
-Complexity affirming ethics must move beyond the rules to emphasize a state of gentle, complexity affirming attentiveness.
+Complexity affirming ethics must move beyond the rules (beyond good and evil) to emphasize a state of gentle, complexity affirming attentiveness.
 Complexity ethics predicts that any ethical principles capable of helping us construct a complexity affirming state of mind will reflect this movement.
 Humans have always been a part of the universe.
 It would not be surprising to find that the universal movement towards increasing complexity has always been active within us.
 It is also not surprising that such complexity affirming principles have already been articulated.

 Any ethical principle capable of richly and dynamically affirming complexity will focus more on our state of attentiveness than on specific rules.
 An example of this is Jesus' reduction of law to love.
 Jesus said that the most important thing is to love.
 When he made clear that the fulfillment of all the laws of his people depended on love (Matt 22:37-40), Jesus articulated a focus that transcended rules in favor of a complexity affirming state of mind.
 So it is not surprising that Jesus said it is not enough to refrain from murder (the rule), but that we must also not be angry with one another (the state of mind).
 The movement from blunt rules about easily definable circumstances to the more complex and subtle cognitive functions of a complexity affirming state of mind is a necessary step in humanity's thriving towards increased complexity.
 It is not surprising that Confucius said that what we do not wish for ourselves, we should not impose upon others.
 Confucius' principle, which Jesus also stated in a different way ("Do unto others...), raises the complexity bar by stating we should give others the same quality of attentiveness that we give to ourselves.
 Jesus also reaches the same effect with, "Love your neighbor as yourself."
 It is not surprising that Buddhist thinking generates such a powerful emphasis on gentle compassion and such statements as, "Love all others as if each person was your only child."
 Such principles emphasize our attentiveness instead of specific rules.
 Some of the greatest ethical views of our entire history are completely anticipated from this complexity oriented view on ethics.
 Just by considering the nature of human complexity and the required energy attenuation needed to optimize it, we have an independent method for generating such principles and explaining their value.

 In complexity ethics, it is not moral or ethical to love your neighbor as yourself because it is "nice," or because God said so.
 It is moral and ethical to love your neighbor as yourself because this is a complexity affirming state of mind capable of more accurately tuning the transducer characteristics of the human brain to the specification depth of our biological environment.
 This tuning is absolutely necessary.
 In a complex information/energy system, the possible radiance of energy is limited relative to the structure of energy bindings in the system.
 Relating this to the informational aspect, we have to understand that our human attentiveness (the radiant energy of our minds) lives in a context of extant complexity of such profound specification depth that our attentiveness must embody a diffusive character relative to that specification depth.
 There is a sea of information in our environment.
-We cannot afford to pay too much attention to a single piece of or small set of that information if it is at the expense of larger sets of involved data.
+We cannot afford to pay too much attention to a single piece of or small set of that information if it is at the expense of larger sets of relevant data.
 The human tendency to make too much of single facts or small sets of facts in a way that undermines the contribution of larger sets of data is the underlying corruption of reason in all bigotry.
 The living soul of bigotry is that it ignores complexity.
 Complexity affirming states of mind give us the the diffusive character of human attentiveness needed to do justice to the full depth of detail that is a manifestation of our extant complexity, and optimizes our chance of increasing in complexity.
 In complexity ethics, it is ethical to love your neighbor as yourself because this puts us into greater harmony with the universal movement towards increasing complexity.
 It is not surprising that complexity affirming ethical principles already exist.
 From the view point of complexity ethics, it is expected.
 This means that the special revelation of religion is not required to generate moral knowledge.
 Reason, responding to simple observations on the nature of complexity, can generate moral and ethical knowledge including the most important and valued ethical teachings of Jesus.4

 WHAT OF SIMPLICITY?

 All this talk about complexity raises the question of the importance of simplicity in human life.
 As James T. Kirk once said, "The more complex the mind, the greater the need for the simplicity of play."
 To illustrate the importance of simplicity's connection to complexity, I will borrow and handily mutilate an image from the poet Kahlil Gibran.
 While the strings of a guitar vibrate together with the same music, yet there are still spaces between the strings.
 The spaces between the strings actually help the strings voice the music, since a bundle of strings together are made mute.
 In the midst of the increasing complexity of humanity, there must always be spaces of simplicity, which allows our complexity to function.
 It is precisely with regard to our inner simplicity of mind, our inner child, that we need the attenuating gentleness of attentive courtesy the most.
 The tender, simple, childlike mind within each of us is always the first casualty of the heat and is in desperate need of gentle, attentive courtesy in order to thrive.
 As the spaces between the strings are essential for the production of music on the guitar, our simplicity of mind is essential for the flourishing of our genius (complexity).
 Ironically, in order to increase in complexity, we must learn to be simple.
-In order to learn to be simple, we must grow in our gentleness with one another.
+In order to learn to be simple, we must grow in our gentleness with ourselves and one another.
 By growing in our gentleness with one another, we will take a walk with the universe and travel into greater complexity.5

 (The next essay in this series on complexity ethics will focus on how specific simplicities serve increasing complexity.
 In the mean time, I have already written about one such simplicity in the essay, "A Socratic Perspective on the Zombie Apocalypse."
 This essay was written prior to my coming up with the idea of complexity ethics.)

 1 That the actual constituents of this plasma were quarks-gluons does not have a complete consensus among scientists.
 The early development of the universe is still speculative.
 The lack of confirmed knowledge about the early universe does not negate the basic observation that there is universal movement of increasing complexity.
-Nor does it interfere with the inferences that this motion towards increasing complexity is at the foundation of our existence and is relevant to our thriving as a species.
-Even if we ignored the rise of complexity in the universe as a whole and ignored the rise of complexity with the development of life on earth, individual human beings demonstrate a dramatic rise in complexity in the time span from their birth to their maturation as adults.
-This alone is sufficient to sustain the idea that complexity is a worthy basis for doing ethics, even if it is not as poetically satisfying.
+Nor does it interfere with the inference that this motion towards increasing complexity is at the foundation of our existence and is relevant to our thriving as a species.
+Even if we ignored the rise of complexity in the universe as a whole and also ignored the rise of complexity with the development of life on earth, individual human beings demonstrate a dramatic rise in complexity in the time span from their birth to their maturation as adults.
+This alone is sufficient to sustain the idea that complexity is a worthy basis for doing ethics, even if this smaller scope is not as poetically satisfying.

 2 I am content to think of specification flux as either a single principle or set of principles in cooperation.